Mercutio3/mini-chat-server/README.md

     # /msg [target username] [message] - Server will forward a private message to the specfied target client.
 It will not work if either of the arguments are NULL, or if the target username does not exist.
 Clients receiving a private message will be notified of who the sender is.

+A log file "chatLog.log" will be created in the root directory.
+The following things will be logged here:

+    1. Broadcast chat messages
+    2. Private chat messages (denoted as "sender -> receiver: ")
+    3. Server startup
+    4. Server shutdown
+    5. Clients connecting and disconnecting
+    6. Succesful username changes

+These logs include a timestamp in UTC.
+If the log file already exists, the server will append instead of overwriting.

 ## Testing

 All testing-related files can be found in the tests directory.
 Executables for each are created upon installation, which you can run individually: